Why Does My Chest Hurt After Smoking Weed?

 Yes, chest pain may be the result of cannabis use.
 There are several circumstances where this may happen.

-• Quality of the product – Not all cannabis is created equal.
+• Quality of the product—Not all cannabis is created equal.
 The product has the potential to be contaminated during each step of the process, including cultivation.
-This is why testing and purchasing from licensed distributors is important.
+This is why testing and purchasing from licensed distributors are important.
 Testing can catch mold, pesticides, and other contaminants before they’re passed on to the customer.

-• Allergies – It is possible that people can be allergic to cannabis, whether it’s the plant itself or other ingredients in the product.
-The allergic reaction, which may include chest pain, can result from touching or consuming the product.
+• Allergies—It is possible that people can be allergic to cannabis, whether it’s the plant itself or other ingredients in the product.
+The allergic reaction, including chest pain, can result from touching or consuming the product.

 These may not be the only occasions when cannabis or its chemical compounds may play a role in initiating symptoms like chest pain.
 Consult with a medical professional if you are concerned about cannabis use and chest pain.